Logo van Gemeente Groningen dat doorverwijst naar de homepage van Gemeente Groningen

 • Stipulating that letting agents may not charge double letting agency fees.

-You can read more about this at the Central Government websiteexterne-link-icoon.
-There is also an explanatory videoexterne-link-icoon with subtitles in a variety of languages: Englishexterne-link-icoonSpanish (Españolexterne-link-icoon), Polish (Polskiexterne-link-icoon), Romanian (Românâexterne-link-icoon) and Bulgarian (българскиexterne-link-icoon).
+You can read more about the Good Landlordship Act on the Central Government websiteexterne-link-icoon.
+An explanatory videoexterne-link-icoon is also available with subtitles in a variety of languages:

 Rental Harassment Reporting Hotline